 Wesley Huffstutter

-Wesley Huffstutter is a startup mentor and serial entrepreneur.
-He is the Entrepreneur-in-Residence for Queensland University of Technology (QUT) and the CEO of SecuritySnares, a cybersecurity tools company.
-Previously, he was the CEO of QuadMetrics (Acquired by FICO), a cyber risk analytics company based in Ann Arbor, MI.
-QuadMetrics provides a predictive measure of the cyber risk of networks for insurance underwriters and enterprises seeking to understand their own security posture as well as the posture of their partners and vendors.
+Wes is the former CEO/Co-founder of SecuritySnares, a cybersecurity tools company that ends the business disruption caused by malware.
+Their products stop ransomware and wipers when they attempt to manipulate the first file.
+He also serves as the Entrepreneur-in-Residence for both Queensland University of Technology (QUT) and the Australian Computer Society (ACM.)
+Previously, he was the CEO/Co-founder of QuadMetrics (Acquired by FICO), a cyber risk analytics company based in Ann Arbor, MI.
+QuadMetrics provides a predictive measure of the cyber risk of networks for insurance underwriters, enterprises, vendor risk assessment.
 The initial technology was developed at the University of Michigan.

 Wes spent nearly a decade working for the University of Michigan's Office of Technology Transfer serving primarily as a startup expert/mentor and as the principal connector to resources (people and funding) for companies forming based on Michigan’s research.
 During his tenure, U-M started over 110 companies, of which more than 85% were still operating after 5 years, and the launched companies raised over $1B (USD) in equity financing.
 His role also included leading student entrepreneurship activities at Tech Transfer and entrepreneurial ecosystem development.